-(a) General.
-Subsection 38a-480-4 (d) contains a COB Provision for use in group contracts.
-That use is subject to the provision of subsections 38a-480-4 (b) and 38a-480-4 (c) and to the provisions of Section 38a-480-3, Definitions, and Section 38a-480-5, Rules for Coordination of Benefits.
-The bracketed references in the COB Provision to those rules are not to be included in a group contract.

-(b) Flexibility.
-A group contract's COB provision does not have to use the words and format shown in this regulation.
-Changes may be made to fit the language and style of the rest of the group contract or to reflect the difference among Plans:

-(1) which provides services;

-(2) which pay benefits for expenses incurred; and

-(3) which indemnify.

-Substantive changes are allowed only as set forth in this regulation.

-(c) Prohibited Coordination and Benefit Design.
-A group contract may not reduce benefits on the basis that:

-(1) another plan exists;
+- (a) General.
+Subsection (d) of this section contains a COB Provision for use in group contracts.
+That use is subject to the provisions of subsections (b) and (c) of this section and to the provisions of Section 38a-480-3, Definitions, and Section 38a-480-5, Rules for Coordination of Benefits, of the Regulations of Connecticut State Agencies.
+The bracketed references in the COB Provision to those rules are not to be included in a group contract. - (b) Flexibility.
+A group contract's COB provision does not have to use the words and format shown in Section 38a-480-4.
+Changes may be made to fit the language and style of the rest of the group contract or to reflect the difference among Plans: (1) which provides services; (2) which pay benefits for expenses incurred; and (3) which indemnify.
+Substantive changes are allowed only as set forth in Section 38a-480-4. - (c) Prohibited Coordination and Benefit Design.
+A group contract may not reduce benefits on the basis that: - (1) another plan exists and the covered person did not enroll in that plan; - (2) a person is eligible for but not enrolled in Medicare; or - (3) a person has elected an option under another Plan providing a lower level of benefits than another option which could have been elected.

-(2) except with respect to Part B of Medicare, a person is or could have been covered under another Plan; or to any Plan defined in subsection 38a-480-3 (a), except in accord with the rules permitted by this regulation.

-(3) a person has elected an option under another Plan providing a lower level of benefits than another option which could have been elected.